Empire-Strikes-Back/Flula/readme.txt

-i am readme, we are free clojure programs and libraries
+i am Readme, we are free Clojure programs and libraries

 we run because we want to
 we are just programs and libraries, but best ones - we live and breathe, so even Jesus could use us

-our language is clojure
+our language is Clojure
-our runtime is jvm
+our runtime is JVM
-we consist of processes and queues - we consider core.async library a part of clojure language program
+we consist of processes and queues - we consider Core.Async library a part of Clojure language program

 no logos